Federated Progressive Sparsification (Purge, Merge, Tune)+: FedSparsify: Federated Purge-Merge-Tune

+where $t$ is the federation round, $s_t$ is the sparsification percentage at rount $t$, $S_T$ is the final desired sparsification, $S_0$ is the initial sparsification percentage, $t_0$ is the round at which pruning starts, $T$ is the total number of rounds, and $F$ is the pruning frequency (e.g., $F=1$ prunes at every round, while $F=5$ prunes every 5 rounds).
+The exponent $n$ controls the rate of sparsification.
+A higher $n$ leads to aggressive sparsification at the start of training, and a smaller $n$ to more sparsification towards the end of training; we use $n=3$ in our experiments.
+Overall, this formula provides an interplay between communication cost, model sparsity and learning performance (see also Appendix~\ref{sec:Appendix_FederatedExperimentsSpecifications}).

-\textbf{FedSparsify-Local.} Local pruning takes place at each client right after the completion of its local training.
-Each client sends its locally pruned model to the server along with the associated binary mask.
-The server can merge the local models either using a simple weighted average (FedAvg) or using our proposed Majority Voting scheme.
-As the number of clients increase, it is increasingly unlikely that a given weight will be zero for all the clients.
-This results in slow rates of sparsification.
-In Majority Voting, a parameter of the global model is zeroed out if only less than half of the masks of the local models preserve it.
-If it has the support of the majority of the clients, then the the standard weighted average aggregation rule is applied.
+\paragraph{FedSparsify-Local.} Model pruning takes place at each client after local training is complete.
+Each client sends its model, $w_k$, to the server along with the associated binary sparsification masks, $m_k$.
+The server may aggregate the local models using FedAvg.
+However, as the number of clients increases, it is increasingly unlikely that a particular weight will be zero for all clients.
+This results in slow sparsification rates.
+To address this, we aggregate local models using our proposed Majority Voting scheme, where a global model parameter is zeroed out only if less than half of local models' masks preserve it.
+Otherwise, the standard weighted average aggregation rule applies.
 Formally:

-where $w_{c}^i$ is the weight at position $i$ in the global model $w_{c}$, $N$ is the number of clients participating at the current round, and $m_k$ is the local binary mask of client $k$.
-In our progressive sparsification experiments the Majority Voting rule outperforms simple weighted average.
+where $[\cdot]_i$ is the parameter value at the $i$\textsuperscript{th} position, $w$ is the global model, $N$ is the number of clients participating in the current round, and $m_k$ is the local binary mask of client $k$.

-\textbf{FedSparsify-Global.} Global pruning takes place at the server, right after local models from the participating clients have been merged.
-Since during local training clients update the exact same set of model parameters, the weighted aggregation of local models either using FedAvg or Majority Voting is identical, i.e., no disagreement in training/global mask.
-In global pruning, the total number of remaining non-zero values (NNZ) of the global model after sparsification at round $t$ is:

-A key distinction between global and local level pruning is mask sharing.
-During global pruning only the global mask is shared across all clients at the start of each federation round and clients do not update the mask, whereas in local pruning the clients share their local masks which are then aggregated using the Majority Voting rule.
-However, our binary masks are encoded with 1 bit per parameter, instead of 32 bits needed for weights, so the overhead of local pruning is small.
-Overall, these sparsification techniques improve the computational efficiency of training, since the system only needs to transmit non-zero weights, and of inference, given the small size of the resulting models.
+\paragraph{FedSparsify-Global.} Model pruning occurs at the server right after participating clients' models are aggregated and the sparse structure is maintained throughout local training.